Workforce Development Capital Grant Program

 • Applicants will have to demonstrate how the requested infrastructure will benefit the entire life sciences ecosystem in Massachusetts.

 Submission of applications must be via online.
-The MLSC staff will conduct an initial screen and then submit to experts for review.
+The MLSC staff will conduct an initial screening and then submit to experts for review.
 Applicants may receive invitations to present their proposals to address questions or provide clarification.
 The MLSC will provide final recommendations to its Board of Directors for approval.

 Please view the full list of eligibility requirements and evaluation process.